Register your dog

 You must renew your dog registration before 1 July each year.

 If your dog is currently registered with us we'll send you a renewal notice in early June to remind you to renew your registration.
-Renewal notices are sent either by post, or email if you have opted in to receive electronic correspondence.
+Renewal notices are sent either by post, or email if you have opted in to receive emails from us.

 Renew your registration online by creating an account with our online services or logging in to an existing one.
 The total balance owing on your dog account will be shown and payment can then be made by credit card.

 Payments can also be made in person at any of our customer service centres or by internet banking.
 Our bank account number and payment reference details are located on the back page of your registration notice.
 Be sure to quote the right reference number to ensure your payment is allocated to the correct account.
 Payments made without a suitable reference may result in a delay issuing your registration tags.